 Megazone 23 Part II: Please Tell Me the Secret

 Six months have passed since the events of "Megazone 23".
-Shogo Yahagi is wanted for the murder of Tomomi Murashita and is being hunted down by military and police under the control of BD.
+Shogo Yahagi is wanted for the murder of Tomomi Murashita and is being hunted down by the military and police under the control of BD.
 Shogo fights back by joining a biker gang named Trash, who regularly have skirmishes against the police.
-The interstellar war has also continued, but despite their best efforts and new more powerful weapons, the war seems to be going badly for the military.
+The interstellar war has also continued but despite their best efforts and new, more powerful weapons, the war seems to be going badly for the military.
 To add to their woes, the EVE program wasn't wiped completely from the Bahamut and has regained some of its power back.
 It continues to interrupt radio and TV broadcasts asking for the operator of 7G to make contact with her.
-The Trash gang discover that a new Garland is sitting a warehouse, and Shogo decides to steal it.
-However it is in fact a trap set by BD to capture Shogo.
+The Trash gang discover a new Garland sitting in a warehouse and Shogo decides to steal it.
+This is in fact a trap set by BD to capture Shogo.

 With the surprising success of "Megazone 23", the producers asked Artmic, AIC and Artland to produce a sequel.
-But apparently one of the producers had tried to swindle the investors of the profits.
+However one of the producers of the first part had tried to swindle the investors of the profits.
 The matter eventually went to the courts.
 Director Noburo Ishiguro felt that it wasn't the time to be creating a sequel with the chaos going on in court about the profits of the first part.
-But he relented, and put animation director and key animation action wiz Ichiro Itano in as director.
-Ishiguro had told Itano to do whatever he wanted to do with the OVA.
+But he relented and put animation director and key animation action wiz Ichiro Itano in as director.
+Ishiguro had told Itano to do whatever he wanted with the OVA.

-Relationships were strained at the production company, mostly due to the court case, but somehow a decent product was made.
-Itano recalled in a an interview that he was brash, but the experience helped him a lot since this was the first directorial job he had done.
-Ishiguro felt that the project was utterly chaotic and the resulting film was even more chaotic than the first part.
+Relationships were strained at the production company mostly due to the court case, but somehow a decent product was made.
+Years after the production, Itano recalled in an interview that he was brash, but the experience helped him a lot since this was the first directorial job he had done.
+However Ishiguro felt that the project was utterly chaotic and the resulting film was even more chaotic than the first part.

-Itano says that the OVA itself is about role models.
+Itano stated that the OVA itself is about role models.
 He feels that when he was making the film that there was no real role models for him at the producer or sponsorship level of the production, though he had plenty at the animation studio.
 Another theme is to never give up.
 He feels that youth today should not be pessimistic and they should have some sort of dream.
 The bikie characters Cindy and Dumpi are respectively based upon Cindy Lauper and female Japanese wrestling star Dump Truck.
 Strangely enough, this part of the series was the first to have a complete uncut English dub.
 The dub was created by Intersound under the direction of Harmony Gold.
 Who actually directed and scripted the dub is a bit of a mystery, but it was fairly accurate and didn't stray a great deal from the original.
 The only real change was the names of the two lead characters.
 Shogo became Johnny Winters and Yui became Suzy Sue.
 Hilariously one of the lines in the dub is "Johnny Winters?
 Never heard of the guy", which is probably what a lot of "Megazone 23" fans were saying when they saw it.
-The dub ended up released in Japan as an aid for learning English, but was also commercially released by Victor on Laserdisc and video with Japanese subtitles in 1987, but was never released anywhere else in the world.
-Curiously the end sequence from "Robotech the movie" was also included as a bonus in the release.
-The ending was also given two pages to itself in the "Megazone 23 Part II" movie program.
+The dub was commercially released by Victor on Laserdisc and VHS with Japanese subtitles in 1987, but was never released anywhere else in the world.
+Curiously the end sequence from "Robotech the movie" was also included as a bonus in that version of the release.
+The images and a limited explanation of the new "Robotech the movie" ending was also given a two page spread in the "Megazone 23 Part II" movie program.

 Megazone 23 Part III